dssg/mlforpublicpolicylab/05 - Features/README.md

 Pipeline development should be continuing in your project, with a focus on producing the simplest-possible version of the full system.

-*Due Thursday, Feb.
-13*: Peer reviews of three project proposals.
+**Due Thursday, Feb.
+13:** Peer reviews of three project proposals.

 In many real-world contexts, expressing domain expertise through thoughtful feature en- gineering can dramatically improve model performance by understanding what underlying